Butterfly Economics

 Because I focus on what I most dislike, and perhaps due to excess cynicism, I assume that a large part of the reason inferior technologies can beat out superior ones is due to corruption: 'abuse' of market power, using influence over government actions to beat rivals, or anything else that isn't free competition.

 What I take from examples like Betamax is that important decisions are made not by all the people operating through the market or a democratic decision-making structure, but instead by a very, very small number of people (executives in U.S. movie companies and electronics distributing companies, perhaps, and maybe public officials).
-I don’t know the actual history even to the extent that I imagine here, let alone if there was corruption (which is likely when decisions affecting many people are made by a few people).
+I dont know the actual history even to the extent that I imagine here, let alone if there was corruption (which is likely when decisions affecting many people are made by a few people).
 I do feel certain that, in the field of video players, if a free and competitive market existed in all the relevant areas, competition could easily have gone on long enough for the superior format to win.
-Movie companies facing competition, that is with a different intellectual proprety rights regime, might have to release movies in both formats because someone else will be (releasing the same movies to the audience they’re ignoring).
+Movie companies facing competition, that is with a different intellectual proprety rights regime, might have to release movies in both formats because someone else will be (releasing the same movies to the audience theyre ignoring).

-The extent to which Ormerod dwells on the worst beating out the best (VHS, QWERTY keyboard layout, etc.) surprises me— especially the way he acts as if existing economics has no explanation.
+The extent to which Ormerod dwells on the worst beating out the best (VHS, QWERTY keyboard layout, etc.) surprises me especially the way he acts as if existing economics has no explanation.
 I learned about this phenomenon from Barry Field under the heading of network effects: goods or services that become more valuable to the user the more users there are.
 I don't quite get the point of his explanation (page 23), which does not mention network effects or DSIR, demand-side increasing returns.
 When network effects are very strong, they imply a 'natural' monopoly.
 Network effects are a good thing (see the Internet: the more people on it, the more value it has); the problem is when an entity monopolizes the benefits (Microsoft) or when a bad standard gets locked in (VHS, QWERTY).
 To me they show the importance of standards more than anything else, and the necessity for a flexible standard-making system ultimately overseen by the public (but in which no-one, including a democratic institution or a private firm, can be heavy-handed in preventing experimentation.
-Remember that Microsoft’s standards are no less standards just because they can change them – and impose them on others – on its own).
+Remember that Microsofts standards are no less standards just because they can change them and impose them on others on its own).

 Oh yes!
-Ormerod’s third example is the continued dominance of chemical pesticides as the dominant method of pest-control strategies, “even though scientists have warned of its dangers for over thirty years.
+Ormerods third example is the continued dominance of chemical pesticides as the dominant method of pest-control strategies, even though scientists have warned of its dangers for over thirty years.
 The alternative which has been developed is integrated pest management, or IPM, which relies upon understanding and enhancing natural controls on species which cause damage.
 There is a high fixed cost in setting this technology up, but thereafter it is extremely cheap, for it relies on knowledge.
 And once produced, knowledge is easy to replicate.
-There have been many studies of the economics of IPM and, at worst, farmers using this strategy rather than chemical control obtain similar profits and rates of return on their investment.”
+There have been many studies of the economics of IPM and, at worst, farmers using this strategy rather than chemical control obtain similar profits and rates of return on their investment.
 (Page 20.)
-You know I’m going to jump all over this one.
+You know Im going to jump all over this one.
 He lumps this together with VHS and QWERTY, but unlike those it has little if anything to do with network effects (except in the dissemination of knowledge).

 The first point is that the people who decide to use chemical pesticides, the farm owners, do not bear the most significant costs.
 The high cancer rate is born by society as a whole.
 The people who can be made sick directly by application of pesticides are migrant farm-workers: mostly very poor immigrants, often here illegally or on temporary work permits, who possibly have less influence on anything in this country than anybody.
 Possibly, one should look into this, agri-business and the chemical companies may be intertwined in lobbying or ownership or something.
-I don’t know the history, but I’m sure chemical pesticides received a significant push by the government after World War II; IPM would need a similar push to be used by many farms.
-Again I don’t know the situation, but given the influence Du Pont and Monsanto and others have on the federal government, I’d hardly be surprised if there were some active government barriers— if only in not talking about or talking down IPM.
+I dont know the history, but Im sure chemical pesticides received a significant push by the government after World War II; IPM would need a similar push to be used by many farms.
+Again I dont know the situation, but given the influence Du Pont and Monsanto and others have on the federal government, Id hardly be surprised if there were some active government barriers if only in not talking about or talking down IPM.

-Just look at the forces pushing genetic engineering to “solve” many of the same problems, such as overuse of pesticides, that Integrated Pest Management already really does solve.
+Just look at the forces pushing genetic engineering to solve many of the same problems, such as overuse of pesticides, that Integrated Pest Management already really does solve.
 All in all I bet the dominance of chemical pesticides are an excellent example not of the market choosing the worst technology but of corruption and oligopoly and collusion preventing market forces from operating.
-(Plus, of course, the problem of costs – cancer, poisoning the environment – not being included in the market price.)
+(Plus, of course, the problem of costs cancer, poisoning the environment not being included in the market price.)

-I’ve been a tad too dismissive of Ormerod’s points, largely because I think he picked bad examples.
+Ive been a tad too dismissive of Ormerods points, largely because I think he picked bad examples.
 The argument I think he tries to make is that people do not make their decisions based on maximizing their utility (reflecting what is best for them) but are heavily influenced by what other people do.
-(The neoclassical economists would undoubtedly answer that conformity or something is part of what makes up utility— which is why neoclassical economics can be so useless, everything can be incorporated into “utility.”
-I respect the ants model and its variations, but I don’t yet see that it applies in these examples, nor how it would helpfully inform policy-making (pretending policy were made with regard to facts) or even prediction in cases where it does apply.
+(The neoclassical economists would undoubtedly answer that conformity or something is part of what makes up utility which is why neoclassical economics can be so useless, everything can be incorporated into utility.
+I respect the ants model and its variations, but I dont yet see that it applies in these examples, nor how it would helpfully inform policy-making (pretending policy were made with regard to facts) or even prediction in cases where it does apply.

 The United States developed with the opposite of free trade